Time Out says

 This community workshop space in Marrickville gives you the tools to start a new hobby or launch your own creative business

-Time Out first met founder and CEO Anna Lise De Lorenzo four years ago after she’d raised $20,000 through a Pozible campaign for her big idea – a workshop space for people to learn and engage with making things.
-She’d just completed a pop-up workshop in the Rocks, and people were starting to offer support to develop the concept.
+Time Out first met founder and CEO Anna Lise De Lorenzo in 2013 after she’d raised $20,000 through a Pozible campaign for her big idea – a workshop space for people to learn and engage with making things.

 Since then, Makerspace &Company opened in a warehouse space in Marrickville where De Lorenzo and her team have fostered a community of hundreds of volunteers and supporters to host a space that's educating Sydneysiders in pottery, wood-, metal- and leatherwork.

 “A space like this hadn’t existed before in Sydney," says De Lorenzo.
 "It’s a space where anyone can come in and learn, or use the equipment – and we really welcome people not knowing how to do things, like throwing a pot or welding a piece of metal.”